-- 4.2 The Greater Manchester Spatial Framework (GMSF) will focus primarily on housing and employment land requirements for Greater Manchester, the infrastructure requirements to deliver this and the environmental capacity of Greater Manchester to accommodate this in the most sustainable manner.
-The GMSF is currently being progressed as a Joint Plan of all ten Greater Manchester authorities with preparation led by Greater Manchester Combined Authority (GMCA).
-In 2017 it will become a Plan of the Mayor requiring unanimous approval of the Cabinet of 10 Leaders. - 4.3 Further details and the timetable for preparing the GMSF is set out in the GMSF Profile found in section 6. - 4.4 Once adopted the GMSF will be a spatial development strategy for Greater Manchester and each district's local plans will need to be in general conformity with it.
+- 4.2 The Greater Manchester's Plan for Homes, Jobs and the Environment Spatial Framework (GMSF) will focus primarily on housing and employment land requirements for Greater Manchester, the infrastructure requirements to deliver this and the environmental capacity of Greater Manchester to accommodate this in the most sustainable manner.
+The GMSF is currently being progressed as a Joint Plan of all ten Greater Manchester authorities with preparation led by is being prepared by the Greater Manchester Combined Authority (GMCA), which comprises the Mayor of Greater Manchester and the leaders of Greater Manchester's ten local council's.
+In 2017 it will become a Plan of the Mayor requiring unanimous approval of the Cabinet of 10 Leaders. - 4.3 The latest consultation was on the 2019 Draft Plan which ran from 14 January to 18 March 2019. - 4.4 Further details and the timetable for preparing the GMSF its preparation is set out in the GMSF Profile found in section 6 5.

+4.5 Once adopted the GMSF will be a spatial development strategy form part of the statutory planning framework for Greater Manchester and each district's local plans below will need to be in general conformity with it.

-Local Plan Review
+Local Plan Review Oldham's Local Plan